 However, HyperLogLog has one glaring problem which prohibits its reliable use for A/B testing.
 The algorithm guarantees what the standard error will be given the amount of memory allocated to it.
 For example, the Redis implementation uses 12kb per HyperLogLog counter giving 0.81% standard error.
 That sounds great!
 But what does it actually mean?

-For this reason, Dynamic Yield uses only exact distinct counts when calculating KPIs used for decision making.
-This capability is based on Apache Spark, which allows for a scalable exact distinct count.
+For this reason, some experimentation and personalization platforms like Dynamic Yield use only exact distinct counts when calculating KPIs used for decision making.